Raven logo

 Notes you can read without the app.

-Raven is a plain-text Markdown notes app for Mac and iPhone.
+Raven is a plain-text Markdown notes app for Mac, iPhone, and iPad.
 Every note is an ordinary .md file in a folder you control, with a native Apple app for writing and browsing.

 Get Raven for .md notes